 Cornell Dining is proud to offer a 100% Certified Gluten-free residential dining room.
 Risley Dining is Certified Gluten-free by Kitchens with Confidence.
-Risley Dining is also 100% peanut and tree nut free.
+Risley Dining is also 100% peanut free and tree nut free.

 Cornell Dining's retail eateries offer a variety of gluten free options.
 Gluten-free bread is always available as an alternative in our delis, and some locations offer gluten-free menu items.
 GF desserts and snacks can also be found!